fletchjp/MERG-Arduino-Software/README.md

  ## Events

+ ### 16th March 2021

+ Starting work on the arduino code for the DC Controler from John Purbrick.
+I have a copy of the hardware put together for me by Robert Thomas.
+I am exploring using this with the software called arduino_throttle.

  ### 25th February 2021.

  I am restarting this work as a result of Sven Rosvall's Zoom talk to the Arduino SIG.
 After some discussion with him I am going to have a series of different repositories for different pieces of software.